The Low Incidence Disabilities and Autism (LIDA) program is a blend of special education and applied behavior analysis

 - Master of Arts (thesis required)

 We welcome students from a variety of backgrounds; students do not need to have an undergraduate degree in education.
-Most students take two courses per semester and graduate with a degree in Special Education in two years.
+Students take two courses per semester and typically graduate with a degree in Special Education in two years.

 Evening classes are offered at The Woodlands Center.
 Summer courses are offered in the late afternoons and early evenings.